mewpull/xcs-in-go/README.md

 ## Documentation Note ##

 All of the documents for the XCS repositories are based upon a common template.
-For this reason, there may be subsantial overlap between documents.
+For this reason, there may be substantial overlap between documents.

 ## References ##